greg9702/custom-scheduler/docs/scheduler.md

 #### Overview

-For every Pod that the scheduler discovers, the scheduler becomes responsible <br>
-for finding the best Node for that Pod to run on. <br>
+Scheduler role is finding the best Node for that Pod to run on. <br>
 For every newly created Pods or other unscheduled Pods, kube-scheduler selects <br>
 a optimal Node for them to run on.
 Newly created Pods it is meant Pod in phase _Pending_. <br>
 We can point out two steps in Pod scheduling process: